tommlogan/land_surface_temperature/README.md

 #### 1.3 Process satellite images to LST, albedo, NDVI
 This generally follows the process described in [Sahana, M., Ahmed, R., & Sajjad, H. (2016).
 Analyzing land surface temperature distribution ... *Modeling Earth Systems and Environment.*](https://www.researchgate.net/publication/301797360_Analyzing_land_surface_temperature_distribution_in_response_to_land_useland_cover_change_using_split_window_algorithm_and_spectral_radiance_model_in_Sundarban_Biosphere_Reserve_India)
   1. The code `L8_processing.py` takes the raw satellite images and land cover images and calculates the surface temperature, albedo, and ndvi.
   2. In doing so, `L8_processing.py` calls the function `clip_geographic_data.R` which is an R function that takes the raw images and clips them to the city size.
 The output of this is satellite and land cover images which are the clipped to the city limit (with 2km buffer).
-These are saved in `data/processed/<city>`.
+These are saved in `data/intermediate/<city>`.

+      I may need to come back to [this link](https://gis.stackexchange.com/questions/103166/simplest-way-to-limit-the-memory-that-the-raster-package-uses-in-r) if I run into further raster memory issues during projection.
-  3. The final images are saved in `XXX`
+  3. The final images are saved in `data/processed/image/<city>`

 #### 1.4 Calculate average of LST, albedo, NDVI
   1. df